 The dialog that appears provides a URL for the map that can be given to other users in order to share the blank map.
 Below is an example of a sharing URL for a blank map that contains a custom DEM layer.

 Since the sharing URLs are often quite long, you can click on the Shorten link in the dialog to produce a shorter URL for easy sharing, e.g.

 Again, it is important to note that blank maps are NOT saved to your account.
 The map state is simply stored in the URL.

 If you add a marker or a line to your map, you now have a draft map.
 Draft (also called unsaved) maps are maps that contain markers, lines or polygons, but have not yet been saved to CalTopo.
 You can still access most features, including exporting and printing, but your data will be lost as soon as you leave the page.
 This is why it is important to save your map as soon as possible to prevent the loss of data.

 Name your map, decide whether you want to show the layers you selected or the most recently-selected layers on map load, designate the base permission for the map (this is covered in the next lesson) and add in any comments.
-Clicking Save will save your map to Your Maps and return to the map in the map viewer.
+Clicking Save will save the map to Your Maps under Your Data and return to the map in the map viewer.